 Van der Waals Bond

-Examples include hydrogen bonding, dispersion forces, and dipole-dipole interactions.
+Examples include hydrogen bonding, dispersion forces, and dipole-dipole forces.

 Within a protein, multiple amino acids are linked together by peptide bonds, thereby forming a long chain.
 Peptide bonds are formed by a biochemical reaction that extracts a water molecule as it joins the amino group of one amino acid to the carboxyl group of neighboring amino acids.
 Aside from peptide bonds, hydrogen bonds, ionic bonds, and disulfide bonds are also common in proteins .